Riverbeki White Tea

 The Spirit, Unique Shape, Aroma & Appeal

-The aroma of authentic White Tea is delicate and ultra-fine.
-The Silver Needle will consist of long, slender, uniform, unbroken sword-shaped tea buds.
-It is also termed as Silver Tips at times.
+The aroma of our Tea is delicate and ultra-fine.
+The Silver Needle (at times synonyms as Silver Tips) will consist of long, slender, uniform, unbroken sword-shaped tea buds.
 Overall appearance is elegant and distinguished.
-Tea Buds will be soft and velvety in touch & feel bearing a matte look.
+Tea Buds is soft, perfect in shape, velvety in touch & feel bearing a matte look.

-An authentic White Tea is not only a subject of learned Tea making skills but also a matter of geographical location to capture the “Original” taste, flavour & style.
-Our Tea is an example of terroir and Tea making art that conspire to give you a recognizable flavour, consistent quality and superior tea drinking experience.
-Rejoice delightfully in our white teas with their captivating aromas, creamy-soft liquor and soothing flavours.
-Experience the incomparable taste and the Goodness of both the White Teas in your everyday life.
+This rare & unique Tea is not only a subject of learned skills but also a matter of geographical location to capture the “Original” taste, flavour & style.
+We select our Tea considering these factors.
+Fine Tea making art and our Tea conspires to give you a recognizable flavour, consistent quality and superior tea drinking experience.

 Taste on the palate

-As a beverage, White Tea is exceptionally mellow, soft and pleasant at the palate.
+As a beverage, it is exceptionally mellow, soft and pleasant at the palate.

-The Bai Mudan gives a light-coloured liquor in either apple green or hued yellow.
+Bai Mudan and White Peony are two different names for the same class of Tea.
+It gives a light-coloured liquor in either apple green or hued yellow.
 The taste is clear, syrupy and thirst-quenching in sensation; characterized by sweet corn & mellow floral-fruity notes.
-It is possible to find hints of fresh legume, leading towards vegetal notes for an over-steeped Tea.
-Another popular name of Bai Mudan is White Peony Tea.
-So they are two different names for the same class of Tea.
+It is possible to find vegetal notes for an over-steeped Tea.

-You will find rich mineral notes with subdued aromas and flavours that suggest forest honey, chestnuts, toast & apricots in the Silver Needle.
-There is a pleasant note of cocoa butter with brown sugar, (can we term that as caramel?) throughout the cup.
+In Silver Needle White Tea, you will find rich mineral notes with subdued aromas and flavours that suggest forest honey, chestnuts, toast & apricots.
+There is a pleasant note of cocoa butter in brown sugar in ours.
 The liquor colour is orange to amber and thick.